 If you are opting to use both styles of hardware, you might wonder where to put knobs and handles on kitchen cabinets?
 This is one of the most common uses when installing knobs in the kitchen.
 As the base cabinets tend to be large drawers and doors, a handle may be the best option for placement on the larger cabinet fronts.
 If your upper cabinetry is smaller doors, and you don’t want to overwhelm it with a handle, then a knob may be the perfect choice for minimal hardware, that compliments the larger pulls below.

 If you are wanting to put cabinet handles on all your cabinetry, but are still wanting the minimalist look, we recommend edge pulls as great option to conceal your hardware, but still have all the functionality of a handle.

-How to Choose Cabinet Hardware Size
+How to Choose Cabinet Hardware Size and Determine Handle Placement